-Course Outcomes: On completion of this course, student would be able to
+Course Outcomes: At the end of the semester the student would be able to

 - CO1.
 Analyze construction, operation and control of Stepper Motor. - CO2. explain the control strategies for switched reluctance motors. - CO3. compare and Analyze PMDC and BLDC Motors - CO4. explain the control strategies of PMSM and synchronous reluctance motor - CO5.
 Analyze the AC and DC servo motors.